venomlinux/scratchpkg/README.md

 * `backup`: File need backup when upgrading package (without leading with '/')
 * `conflict`: Specify package conflict, separate with space
 * `depends`: Dependencies and runtime dependencies, separate with space
-* `makedepends`: Make dependencies, need only when build package, no need when install prebuit package, separate with space
+* `makedepends`: Make dependencies, checked only when build package, not checked when install prebuit package, separate with space
 * `noextract`: Specify file no need to extract, separate with space
 * `name`: Package name, need same as port directory
 * `version`: Package's version